Opinion: George Floyd killing opens racism wounds for European blacks | DW | 01.06.2020

 The protests across US cities, and now even in some European capitals, are really about the frustration and desperation that blacks feel in the face of institutional and structural racism.
 We shouldn't kid ourselves into thinking this is solely an American problem.
 Anti-black racism is pervasive in the Western world.

 In 2011 protests took place in London after Mark Duggan, a black man, was shot and killed by the police.
-Across the channel, in France, major protests and riots ensued following the deaths of two teenagers in 2005; Bouna Traore and Zyed Benna were electrocuted in an electrical substation while trying to evade the police while a third teen, Muhittin Altun, suffered severe burns but survived.
+Across the channel, in France, major protests and riots ensued following the deaths of two teenagers in 2005; Bouna Traore and Zyed Benna were electrocuted in an electrical substation while trying to evade the police.
 The same year, Oury Jalloh, a Sierra Leonean asylum-seeker, died in a fire in a police cell in Dessau, Germany.

 It may be easy for some Europeans to look at the incidents in the US and say that doesn't happen here, but black Europeans do not have that luxury.
 For them, racism is very much alive in Europe, despite the fact that violence at the hands of police may not appear as rampant in the news.
 That's one reason George Floyd's killing has triggered widespread protests beyond the US; events there open old wounds here.